Israeli war crimes in the Gaza war: Collective punishment

 Collective punishment refers to punishing a whole group of people for an act committed by some of its members.
 Such punishment targets innocent people along with those who can be held responsible for the punished act.
 In the Gaza war this refers to punishing all Palestinian civilians in Gaza for crimes committed by a number of Hamas militants.
 Collective punishment constitutes a war crime prohibited by treaty in both international and non-international armed conflicts.

 Several actions taken by the Israeli army, including its blockade on electricity, food, fuel and water, were characterized as collective punishment, therefore a war crime.
 Israel's president Isaac Herzog accused the residents of Gaza of collective responsibility for the war.
-(Note: The Financial Times later silently deleted Herzog's quote from its article, cf. archive copy of the article from the evening of 13 October.)
+(Note: The Financial Times later silently deleted Herzog's quote from its article, cf. copy of the article from the evening of 13 October.)
 Doctors Without Borders international president Christos Christou said millions of civilians in Gaza faced "collective punishment" due to Israel's blockade on fuel and medicine.

 In an interview with The New Yorker, human rights expert Sari Bashi noted the historical uniqueness of Israeli officials openly admitting they are engaging in collective punishment.
 On 18 October, UN Secretary-General António Guterres stated Hamas' attacks "cannot justify the collective punishment of the Palestinian people."
 On 24 October, Human Rights Watch criticized Israel's refusal to allow fuel or water into a Gaza, terming it a war crime.
 On 29 October, Karim Ahmad Khan stated Israel's impeding aid to Gaza may constitute a crime under the International Criminal Court.
 On 7 December, Khan again stated "wilfully impeding relief supplies" may constitute a war crime under the Rome Statute.
 On 20 January 2024, the IDF dropped leaflets with hostages' images on Rafah, stating, "Do you want to return home?
 Please make the call if you recognise one of them."
 On 25 January 2024, the Gaza Health Ministry reported that Israeli troops had fired upon and killed twenty civilians seeking humanitarian aid in Gaza City.

 On 31 January 2024, Haaretz reported that Israeli army commanders were ordering troops to burn down and destroy unoccupied buildings in Gaza.
 According to Human Rights Watch: "Unlawful and wanton excessive destruction of property that is not militarily justified, is also a war crime."
 On 16 April 2024, a spokesperson for the UN Human Rights Office stated, "Israel continues to impose unlawful restrictions on the entry and distribution of humanitarian assistance, and to carry out widespread destruction of civilian infrastructure".
 The Irish foreign minister Micheál Martin called Israel's actions "fully disproportionate and... a breach of humanitarian law in terms of the destruction of Gaza".